tokenspice/tokenspice/README.md

  ...
  - VestingWallet

 Project has been compiled.
-Build artifacts saved at ... build/contracts
+Build artifacts saved at <your dir>/tokenspice/build/contracts
 ```

+When TokenSPICE starts, it imports `util/constants.py`, and:
+- it loads a project via `BROWNIE_PROJECT = brownie.project.load('./', name="MyProject")`.
+It loads the ABIs in the `build/` directory, which is enough info for brownie to start treating each contract from `contracts/` as a _class_.
+- it connects to a network via: `brownie.network.connect('development')`
+- now, each contract (class) can get deployed (as objects), dynamically as needed, via `BROWNIE_PROJECT.deploy()'.
+The contracts don't need to get deployed up-front, nor do we need addresses of deployed contract up-front.

 # 🏄 Running, Debugging